5 Lies We’re Told About High-Functioning Alcoholics

-https://drugabuse.com/7-crazy-ways-addicts-fund-their-drug-habits/When you hear the term “alcoholic,” people automatically think of someone who drinks too much and whose life is falling apart as a result.
-But not all problem drinking can be defined within those parameters.
-Some people can abuse alcohol, yet they’re able to achieve success in their personal and professional lives.
-Experts call these people “high-functioning alcoholics,” or HFA’s.
+When you hear the term “alcoholic,” people automatically think of someone who drinks too much and whose life is falling apart as a result.
+However, not all problem drinking can be defined within these parameters.
+Some people can abuse alcohol, yet are able to achieve success in their personal and professional lives.
+Experts call these people “high-functioning alcoholics,” or HFAs.

 Setting the Record Straight About High-Functioning Alcoholics

-Even though a loved one may not fit the mold, it doesn’t mean he doesn’t have a drinking problem.
-To help you separate fact from fiction, here’s a look at five common myths surrounding the high-functioning alcoholic:
+Even though a loved one may not fit the mold, it doesn’t mean that he or she doesn’t have a drinking problem.
+To help you separate fact from fiction, here’s a look at 5 common myths surrounding the high-functioning alcoholic:

 - “Alcoholics can’t hold down jobs or be successful.”
 Actually quite the opposite.
 A HFA can have a good job and a family that adores him.
 They can be wildly popular, make a lot of money, and enjoy a wide circle of friends.
 In fact, it was found that 19% of alcoholics fall within the functioning subtype.
 Members of this demographic were commonly middle-aged and well-educated, with stable jobs and families.
 About one-third have a genetic or generational history of alcoholism and about one-quarter also had major depressive illness occur sometime in their lives.